trufflesuite/trufflesuite.com/src/docs/tezos/truffle/getting-started/deploying-tezos-contracts.md

 // Don't redeploy if the contract object represents an already-deployed dependency.
 // If it has already been deployed to our target network, we can skip deploying it.
 // This is useful for cases where we _do_ want to deploy that dependency for testing
-// and development networks, but we don't want to replace it in production. deployer.deploy(SomeDependency, {overwrite: false});
+// and development networks, but we don't want to replace them in production. deployer.deploy(SomeDependency, {overwrite: false});
 ```